olemb/sketchpad-undergrad-thesis/README.rst

 Linux kernel and by compensating for expected latency.
 A simple user interface has been implemented to match the functionality of the system.

-Full report: `bjorndalen-candmag.pdf<bjorndalen-candmag.pdf>_`.

-(The report is not yet linked in any index.
-Please let me know if you'd like to cite it and I will make sure you have a permament URL.

 More recent incarnations of these programs can be found in my Canvas and Overdub repositories.